 Total permanent disability insurance pays out when you become totally and permanently disabled due to an injury or illness and can’t work.
 So, while losing your toe or finger is a severe accident, it may not qualify you for a TPD insurance claim, depending on your occupation.

-Each insurer has a different definition of TPD, so check your insurer’s Product Disclosure Statement (PDS) to see what they define as a permanent disability.
+Each insurer has a different definition of TPD, so check the relevant Product Disclosure Statement (PDS) to see what they define as a permanent disability.
+It is important to compare TPD insurance policies and provide honest answers during the application process to avoid issues with claims or policy cancellations.
 However, there are two main categories: an own occupation policy and any occupation.

 Own Occupation Policies